Dextros/AzerothCore-AutoDeploy/README.md

   - What it does: Wipes all raid and heroic dungeon save locks from your target character.
   - Tip: Essential if you are testing dungeon scripts or boss mechanics and don't want to wait a week for the standard instance lock reset.

- Full list of PlayerBot Commands here - https://github.com/mod-playerbots/mod-playerbots/wiki/Playerbot-Commands
+Full List of AzerothCore Commands here - https://www.azerothcore.org/wiki/gm-commands Full list of PlayerBot Commands here - https://github.com/mod-playerbots/mod-playerbots/wiki/Playerbot-Commands